yakami129/Gentopia/README.md

 - [🦙 Open LLM Supports](https://gentopia.readthedocs.io/en/latest/agent_components.html#huggingface-open-llms)
 - [🧠 High-Performance Memory](https://gentopia.readthedocs.io/en/latest/agent_components.html#long-short-term-memory)

+## Contributors 👷
+Check our homepage [here](https://gentopia-ai.github.io/Gentopia-AI-Homepage/#) (under construction).
+Thanks @huashen218 and @MurongYue for ramping this up!

+**[Aug 6]** We've submitted our work as a paper for EMNLP 2023.
+Special thanks to the [team](https://gentopia-ai.github.io/Gentopia-AI-Homepage/#about) and professors from NCSU, GMU, and CMU for collaboration :)

 ## Join us! 🌎

 Participate in this Utopia of superintelligence and help it grows!
 As a fully open-source project, we develop under public advice, ideas, and supervision.
 Meanwhile, here are ways you may contribute to Gentopia.